jez/latex-homework-class/README.md

 \documentclass[11pt,anonymous]{homework}
 ```

+For truly anonymous submissions, make sure you remove all personally identifying
+information from your preamble.

 ### One question per page

 If you'd like each question to begin on a new page, include the `newpage`